Azure-Samples/azure-python-labs/7-azure-pipelines-ci/README.md

 ## 1. Fork the Microsoft cloud scanner project

-To demonstrate a continous integraiton build and test setup, we'll use a small, modern Python application with unit tests.
+To demonstrate a continous integration build and test setup, we'll use a small, modern Python application with unit tests.
 We'll make a copy of this project, or a "fork", into our own GitHub repository so that we can work on it freely, without impacting the original open source  project.

 * Open your browser and navigate to [https://github.com/ethomson/cloud-scanner](https://github.com/ethomson/cloud-scanner).